PulijalaSaiRahul/Fake-News-Detection-System/README.md

 ### News Veracity Assessment

-Leveraging Generative AI, Machine Learning, and Deep Learning models, GlobalEduHub determines the authenticity of news articles, educating students on distinguishing between true and false information.
+Leveraging Generative AI, Machine Learning, and Deep Learning models, FactIT determines the authenticity of news articles, educating users on distinguishing between true and false information.

 ### Educational Link References

-For each verified news article, GlobalEduHub provides links to credible sources, empowering students to follow a study path based on reliable information.
+For each verified news article, FactIT provides links to credible sources, empowering students to follow a study path based on reliable information.

 ### Auto-Population for Quality Education

-The auto-populating feature allows students to automatically share verified news, reducing the spread of misinformation and elevating the overall quality of education.
+The auto-populating feature allows users to automatically share verified news, reducing the spread of misinformation and elevating the overall quality of education.

 ## Tools Used